Skip to main content

 Projects are planned, with help from stakeholders, to foster the continued health of the forest and to provide commodities and experiences to people who visit the largest national forest - from those who depend on and are surrounded by the Tongass to those who live throughout the nation.

-Once decisions have been made, they are posted electronically and can be accessed through the SOPA or through each project listing below.
+Once decisions have been made, they are posted electronically through each project listing below.
 Decisions on objections are also posted online.

 To view our Objection Responses, please visit the Forest Service Pre-Decisional Objection Response webpage and select the Alaska Region on the map.